1. Leadership's commitment to the Mission

 - Member, board of directors, Greater Cincinnati Chamber of Commerce.

 - Member, board of the Community Police Partnering Center.

 - Member, board of directors, Cystic Fibrosis Foundation.

 President Graham has also received awards reflecting his commitment, including the Islamic Center of Greater Cincinnati's 2015 Diversity Award, the American Jewish Committee's National Human Relations Award, 2012 and the Tree of Life award by the Jewish National Fund, 2009.

 In a keynote address offered at the annual meeting of the Association of Catholic Colleges and Universities (ACCU) on Feb.
-2, 2015, President Graham outlined Foundations of a Mission & Identity Culture at Xavier University.
+2, 2015, President Graham outlined Foundations of a Mission and Identity Culture at Xavier University.
 He identified six key factors: